TO MAKE EVERYONE MORE GREEN

 When you look around your own home,

-But all of us can reduce the
+But all of us can reduce how

-amount we use each device.
+often we use each device.

 When you are not watching the television or listening to the radio,

 When you leave a certain area of your home, turn off the lights.

 It only takes a minute or two for even the slowest computer